-Nidhi Sahni is a partner and leads The Bridgespan Group’s New York office.
-Prior to this role she was the co-lead of Bridgespan's global development practice and has worked on social issues across South Asia, Southeast Asia, Sub-Saharan Africa, and the United States.
-Nidhi's clients have included institutional and family global philanthropies such as The Rockefeller Foundation, Ford Foundation, Azim Premji Philanthropic Initiatives, and Goldman Sachs' 10,000 Women Initiative.
-Her work has primarily focused on innovation capacity, horizon scanning, foundation and program strategy development, and change management.
+Nidhi Sahni is a partner and head of Bridgespan's US advisory services.
+She has worked on social issues across South Asia, Southeast Asia, Sub-Saharan Africa, and the United States.
+Nidhi's clients have included nonprofits such as Educate Girls, Lend A Hand India, BRAC, and Achieving the Dream.
+Additionally, she has worked with institutional and family global philanthropies such as The Rockefeller Foundation, Ford Foundation, Azim Premji Philanthropic Initiatives, and Goldman Sachs' 10,000 Women Initiative.
+In recent years she has also led Bridgespan’s work with donor collaboratives like Co-Impact and The Audacious Project.
+Her work has primarily focused on foundation and program strategy development, sourcing and due diligence, and change management.
 As part of her client engagements, Nidhi has designed and led a number of immersive custom-designed convenings—Impact Labs—to quickly advance the collective understanding of problem spaces and opportunities and uncover novel and useful solutions and collaborations.

 Nidhi has co-authored the following online articles; "What the U.S. Can Learn from India and Brazil About Preventive Health Care